nnaisense/pytorch_sym3eig/README.md

 The operator works on 32 and 64 bit floating point data types and is implemented both for CPU and GPU with custom kernels.
 Implementations include forward and backward steps.

+The full code for our work [Deep Iterative Surface Normal Estimation](https://arxiv.org/abs/1904.07172) can be found here: https://github.com/nnaisense/deep-iterative-surface-normal-estimation.

 ## Installation

 Ensure that at least PyTorch >= 1.0.0 is installed, checkout repository and run: